POLICY STATEMENT – FOR INFANT CREMATION – ENGLAND AND WALES

 Return of ashes

 Our approach to the cremation of babies and infants is designed to maximise the recovery of ashes.
-This includes the use of a baby cremator and the maintenance of operational conditions that will minimise the loss of any ashes during the process of cremation.
+This includes the maintenance of operational conditions that will minimise the loss of any ashes during the process of cremation.

 We will employ best practice e.g. the use of specialist computer programmes and our staff will be vigilant during the cremation process and if appropriate will adjust operational conditions when necessary in order to protect the ashes of babies and infants and maximise their recovery.

 We are confident that the equipment and processes adopted for infant cremation at The South West Middlesex Crematorium maximises the likelihood of recovering ashes.
 In any rare instance of non-recovery of ashes, we will conduct a review of the cremation process within 48 hours to understand why this is the case.
 The results of this review will be documented and contain details of any adjustments of our procedure deemed to be necessary, and will be available to next of kin/parent(s) if they wish to view these.
 We will adhere to our identification procedure that guarantees that the ashes resulting from individual cremations returned to parents are those of their baby.

 Where a shared cremation has been authorised, and hence ashes are not individually identifiable, we will take the same care throughout the cremation process, including steps to maximise the recovery of ashes, and will scatter the ashes within the crematorium’s designated area.
 The location will be recorded for future reference.

 In relation to the disposal of ashes in the case of a private cremation, The South West Middlesex Crematorium will only act upon the written instruction of the parent who is acting as the Applicant for Cremation or other person nominated in writing by the parent.